Inshanecr/callbomber/README.md

 - [@AutoHexMe](t.me/AutoHexme)
 - [@ResQQ](t.me/Resqq)
 # Project Title
-iraninam cli SMS & CALL bomber with 184 api write by pyrogram
+iranina cli SMS & CALL bomber with 184 api write by pyrogram
 You can run on vps or Termux
 ## Contributing